achingachris/articles/ckibngai906hcpqs10d98bhxj.md

 Use any attribute that makes you feel comfortable.
 Just like that, you have a functional form on your static site, for real!

-To test your form, go the url provided by netlify and submit and entry
+To test your form, go the URL provided by netlify and submit and entry

 ![form-submitted.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1607168091527/PHIFtnmcI.png)